|Tax time (and maybe spring) is right around the corner.|

 It is that time of year again, that many dread....tax time!

-This year you have until April 17, 2012 to file your taxes in the United States.
-With an extra day in February (yes, it is a leap year!) and two extra days in April, let's make 2012 the year that you do not have to file an extension.
+This year you have until April 15, 2013 to file your taxes in the United States.
+Let's make 2013 the year that you do not have to file an extension.

 For easy organizing of tax related paperwork, I recommend three basic files: